twgh/xcgui/README-en.md

 func main() {
 	a := app.New("")
-	// Add file search path, you need to change to your own path when you run a.AddFileSearchPath(`D:\GoProject\src\github.com\twgh\xcgui\example\uidesigner\res`)
+	// Add the file search path, you need to change it to your own path when you run it, or you can use a relative path a.AddFileSearchPath(`D:\GoProject\src\github.com\twgh\xcgui\example\uidesigner\res`)
 	// Load resource files from zip
 	a.LoadResourceZip("qqmusic.zip", "resource.res", "")